-We compile the list of cultural competence trainings from all of the providers and this list contains information broken out by attendance by function for each training - please reference the 2021/22 CC Training Log (Appendix 16).
-All of the cultural competence trainings, including the Eliminating Inequities series and the Behavioral Health Interpreter Trainings are included in the Cultural Competence Training log using the format provided in the CCPR.
-In addition, please see copies of the training flyers/announcements for our Behavioral Health Interpreter Training and invitation and reminder for the Eliminating Inequities training as evidence of documented stakeholder invitation to the training in (Appendix 98).
+We compile the list of cultural competence training from all the providers and this list contains information broken out by attendance by function for each training - please reference the 2022/23 CC Training Log (Appendix 13).
+All of the cultural competence trainings, including the Cultural Humility series and the Behavioral Health Interpreter Trainings are included in the Cultural Competence Training log using the format provided in the CCPR.
+In addition, please see copies of the training flyers/announcements for our Behavioral Health Interpreter Training and invitation (Appendix 14).